gilramir/argparse/README.md

   use.
 * Argparse will tell you if a particular option was present on the command-line or not present, in case you need that information.
-* Options can be inherited by sub-comands, and you need only define them once.
+* Options can be inherited by sub-comands, so you need only define them once.
+* The built-in help strings are translatable.

 See [the GoDoc documentation for argparse](https://godoc.org/github.com/gilramir/argparse/v2)